 Monstera Care Guide

-Monstera plants are currently one of the most populair houseplant in the world, because of its beautiful fenestrations, size and different versions of this plant.
-If you want the best growth, make sure to give your plant a moss pole!
-Let's dive right into it!
+Monstera plants are one of the most popular houseplants in the world because of its beautiful fenestrations, size and different varieties.
+If i can give you one tip and you want the best growth, make sure to give your plant a moss pole and keep it moist!

 ------------------------------------